 And if you are a sardine fan, stay tuned!
 There’s another canned sardine recipe coming your way shortly.

-If you make this sardines on toast recipe, be sure to leave a comment below.
-Love to know how you enjoyed it!
+If you make this sardines on toast recipe, be sure to leave a comment below!

-- 4 ounces canned brisling sardines in olive oil (approximate a 106 gram can)
+- 1 (4-ounce) can brisling sardines in olive oil, approximately a 106 gram can

 - 2 teaspoons thinly sliced green onion